Life Science: Brassica & Butterfly System

 - Each larva has an exoskeleton.
 What is the function of the exoskeleton?

-- How does the larvae grow larger?
+- How do the larvae grow larger?
 What happens to the exoskeleton?

 - How do the larvae become butterflies?